I must admit I had never thought of the drive from Los Angeles to Las Vegas as particularly exciting, given that the entire drive is through desert.

 With our bellies full, we were off to another nearby attraction: Calico ghost town!

-I had been determined to visit a ghost town on our trip, and we had missed out on going to Brodie State Park, which is supposed to be really cool.
+I had been determined to visit a ghost town on our trip, and we had missed out on going to Bodie State Park near Yosemite, which is supposed to be really cool.
 There were a couple in Montana that I thought we might get to, but to be sure of patching one in to our itinerary, Calico ghost town was the most accessible.

 Calico ghost town is cool!